c4software/rpi-docker-lamp-stack/README.md

-# Multi-User Docker LAMP Stack for RaspberryPi (32bit)
+# Multi-User Docker LAMP Stack for RaspberryPi

-The purpose of this image is to quicly build an multi users LAMP stack with Docker using a Raspberry Pi 4 **32bit**.
+The purpose of this image is to quicly build an multi users LAMP stack with Docker using a Raspberry Pi 4.

 - Web : Apache + PHP (PHP 8 & adminer)
-- Database : `tobi312/rpi-mariadb` (not the official image since armv7 is not supported)
+- Database : `linuxserver/mariadb:latest`
 - FTP: custom ftp service to upload your source remotely (see below for password / username pattern)

 | Service |  Port |